Pudd'nhead Wilson: Plot

 Tom responds to Roxy with derision.
 She tells him the truth about his ancestry and that he is her son and partially black; she blackmails him into financially supporting her.

 Twin Italian noblemen visit Dawson's Landing to some fanfare, and Tom quarrels with one.
 Desperate for money, Tom robs and murders his wealthy uncle, and the blame falls wrongly on one of the Italians.
 From that point, the novel proceeds as a crime novel.
-In a courtroom scene, the whole mystery is solved when Wilson demonstrates, through fingerprints, both that Tom is the murderer and not the true Driscoll heir.
+In a courtroom scene, the whole mystery is solved when Wilson demonstrates, through fingerprints, that Tom is both the murderer and not the true Driscoll heir.

-Although the real Tom Driscoll is restored to his rights, his life changes for the worse.
+Although the real Tom Driscoll's rights are restored, his life changes for the worse.
 Having been raised as a slave, he feels intensely uneasy in white society.
 At the same time, as a white man, he is essentially excluded from the company of blacks.

 In a final twist, the creditors of Tom's father's estate successfully petition the governor to have Tom's (Chambers) prison sentence overturned.
 Shown to be born to a slave mother, he is classified as a slave and is legally included among the property assets of the estate.
 He is sold "down the river", helping the creditors recoup their losses.